 How Do You Choose a Fertility Supplement?

-With hundreds of fertility supplements on UK and international shelves, the right question isn't "which brand is best?" but "which formulation is most likely to deliver the nutrients at the doses that matter?"
-Use the framework below before buying any product.
+This is where things can feel really confusing — and we get it.
+With hundreds of fertility supplements on UK and international shelves, the right question isn't "which brand is best?" but "which formulation is most likely to deliver the nutrients at the doses that actually matter?"
+Here's a framework we'd encourage you to use before buying any product.

 What to Look For

 - Bioavailable ingredient forms.
 Look for methylfolate (5-MTHF) rather than synthetic folic acid alone, ubiquinol rather than ubiquinone for CoQ10, methylcobalamin rather than cyanocobalamin for B12, and chelated minerals such as zinc bisglycinate and magnesium glycinate.
-These forms are generally better absorbed and utilised, particularly in people with MTHFR gene variants.
+These forms may be better absorbed in some individuals.
+For those with a known MTHFR variant, methylfolate is sometimes preferred, though current evidence still supports folic acid as the proven preconception form for neural tube defect prevention.

 - Clinically studied doses.
 The dose matters as much as the ingredient.
 Research-backed ranges include 400 mcg folate (the NHS preconception minimum), 200–600 mg CoQ10 for egg quality support, 1,000–3,000 mg L-carnitine for sperm motility, and 15–30 mg zinc daily.
 Many mass-market fertility supplements contain "fairy dust" doses well below these research thresholds.